VU-Programming/OOFP-snake/Readme.md

 ## Assignments

+There are 2 assignments for tetris:
+### 3.1 Basic Tetris

+Implement the basics of tetris: piece rotation and movement.
+This assignment is pass/fail.
+To pass this assignment, you need to pass 17 tests from `TetrisTestSuite3_1`.

+### 3.2 Tetris

 Implement full tetris.
-Tests can be found in `TetrisTestSuite3`
+Tests can be found in `TetrisTestSuite3_2`

 Grading is built up as follows: